Analysis of Four-Dimensional Variational Data Assimilation Problems in Low Regularity Spaces: -VAR Problem: Nonconvex case

 \end{theorem}

-\begin{proof} Proceeding as in the linear case and using the result of Zowe and Kurcyusz \cite[pp.50]{zowe1979regularity}, we obtain the existence of a Lagrange multiplier $\bar{\lambda}\geq0$ that satisfies the complementarity system \eqref{eq:complementarity_nl} as well as the equation:
+\begin{proof} Proceeding as in the linear case, existence, uniqueness and regularity of $\bar p\in \mathbb{W}_0^{r'}$ is clear due to Lemma~\ref{lem:adjoint_r}, and using the result of Zowe and Kurcyusz~\cite[pp.50]{zowe1979regularity}, we obtain the existence of a Lagrange multiplier $\bar{\lambda}\geq0$ that satisfies the complementarity system~\eqref{eq:complementarity_nl} as well as the equation: